singhchanmeet/KioGo-Assignment/README.md

 A secure, single-page login system with domain-based email restrictions and OTP verification.

+Checkout the [live link](https://domain-login-kiogo.vercel.app) (Currently gmail.com is the only allowed domain)

 ## Features

 - **Domain-Based Email Restriction**: Only users with emails from approved domains can register and log in